softreck/identity/README.md

 Feel free to use our code ...
 We spent a lot of hours to give our ideas some life, this is our goal, to give birth some ideas, even it's not perfect.

+## Mission

+Leadership Through Software Development.

+## Vision

+We personalize the nearest reality, so You can feel more confident, everywhere.

+## Wartości

+## Values

+### Openess

+open source and open mind projects, open knowledge, proven and repeatable

+### harmony

+Leadership modeled on nature and in harmony with nature
+#Entrepreneurial

+We get to know your business and add value where you need it the most
+#User focus

+We learn from user feedback, and we know the user always wins
+#Agility

+We prefer prototyping and testing to writing specifications
+#No jargon

+We ensure our digital expertise is accessible and easy to understand

 Leadership Through Software Development
 + [pro2030 - Softreck’s vision for 2030](https://pro2030.com/)
 + [pro2040 - Softreck’s vision for 2040](https://softreck.github.io/pro2040/)